MicrosoftDocs/Viva/Viva/engage/engage-microsoft-365-groups.md

 Yes.
 Any Microsoft 365-connected Viva Engage community can be converted to dynamic membership.
 See [Create a dynamic group](./manage-viva-engage-groups/create-a-dynamic-group.md) for requirements and limitations.

-### In a connected group, I see there are Viva Engage files and a SharePoint Doc Library.
-Are these the same thing?
+### In a connected group, are Viva Engage files and the SharePoint library the same thing?

-No, these things are separate locations to store files.
+No, these things are separate file storage locations.
 Members of the group have access to both locations.
 Files that are attached to Viva Engage messages or uploaded in a **Files** page are stored in Viva Engage cloud storage.
 Files that are uploaded directly to the group's SharePoint document library are stored in SharePoint.

 We recommend that you store content that needs the structure and management capabilities of SharePoint in the group document library.
 For easy sharing of images and documents or to stream videos in Viva Engage, we recommend that you continue to use the default Viva Engage cloud storage.